TotalMiner/totalminer.github.io/lua_tut/lua-tut.md

 **These tutorials will cover:**

-- Total Miner, and its scripting interface / editor.
+- Total Miner's scripting interface / editor.
 - The basic interactions of Total Miner and Lua scripting.
 - Common functions (commands), and their usage.